jon-corker/highways-digital-twin-poc/README.md

 This repository contains the indicative data models, data queries, and service interface definitions supporting a cross-asset highways digital twin.
 It accompanies an academic reseach project focused on network-level digital twins for highways asset management.

-The repository demonstrates how authoritative network data, condition observations, and predictive forecastss can be integrated into unified views and exposed via restful APIs.
+The repository demonstrates how authoritative network data, condition observations, and predictive forecasts can be integrated into unified views and exposed via restful APIs.

 Directory overview:
 ---